Posted: Fri 29th Jul 2022

 Keen to give it a go?
 Our new free guide, How to start a business on Pinterest, covers all you need to know about the platform and how it can benefit your business.

-To give you more encouragement, Georgina White, founder of Pineapple White Media, shares her best advice on how a small business can use Pinterest to promote itself.
+To give you more encouragement, here are some top tips on how a small business can use Pinterest to promote itself.
 Read on...

 Pinterest users are looking for ideas and inspiration.
 People search the site for an answer to a specific question, so it works more like Google than other social media platforms, which are based around a feed and the action of following people.